 Look out for promotional fliers that give you discounted or reduced entry into clubs.
 You can usually find them in funky clothes shops, bars or sometimes in tourist information centres and hotels.
 Shops and bars in the Chueca district contain a lot of fliers.

-Below is a list of a handful of popular Madrid nightclubs.
+Below is a list of popular Madrid nightclubs.
 Where opening times vary, telephone numbers are given so you can check.

 Ronda de Toledo, 1